 Best for building credit while earning cash back: Capital One QuicksilverOne

 What the QuicksilverOne offers over the Platinum is the added incentive of earning cash back while building your credit.
-It also comes with protections such as security and account alerts, personalized due date, compatible with Apple Pay, no foreign transaction fees, travel accident insurance, roadside assistance, price protection, travel assistance, car rental insurance and extended warranty.
+It also comes with protections such as security and account alerts, personalized due date, compatible with Apple Pay, no foreign transaction fees, and fraud coverage.

 It doesn’t come free, however.
 You’ll be paying a $39 annual fee, and the card doesn’t offer a sign-up bonus.
 But it could end up being a small price to pay for the added cash back benefit.